Using Different Learning Styles in Homeschooling

 Solitary (intrapersonal) Learner

 These students prefer to use self-study and work alone.
-They are independent and are very self-aware and in tune with their thoughts and feelings.
-These learners prefer being away from the crowds and learn best in a quiet place where they can focus on the task at hand.
+They are independent, very self-aware, and in tune with their thoughts and feelings.
+These learners prefer being away from crowds and learn best in a quiet place where they can focus on the task at hand.
 Learn more on our Intrapersonal Learning page.

-Different types of learners will benefit from our award-winning online curriculum because:
+Here is a list of ways different types of learners benefit from our award-winning online curriculum.

-- Our visually appealing, animated and interactive lessons keep students engaged.
+- Animated and interactive lessons keep different types of learners engaged.

-- Our interactive activities help auditory and verbal learners understand concepts and ideas.
+- Interactive activities help auditory and verbal learners understand concepts and ideas.

-- Our comprehensive math and language arts curriculum allows verbal and logical learners to excel with access to multiple levels.
+- Comprehensive math and language arts curriculum allow verbal and logical learners to excel with access to multiple grade levels.

-- The student-paced approach and individual log-ins allow solitary learners to work when and where is most convenient for them.
+- A student-paced approach allows solitary and independent learners to work when and where is most convenient for them.